 We aim to support the COVID-19 vaccines campaign.
 We envision a fully safe, effective, comprehensive vaccination education strategy for the community to aid them to accept the COVID-19 vaccination.

 Vaccine hesitancy is a tremendous challenge in vaccine rollout.
 It is attitudes and perceptions that create refusal or reluctance towards vaccines despite their availability or could be a result of doubts and complacency upon vaccine effectiveness and efficacy.
 Fear is human nature that could be triggered by the unknown, which is a typical attitude across the race.
 Although the refusal of an individual to get vaccinated may appear minimal, the implications are potentially significant on the public health outcomes.
 The lack of enthusiasm in the COVID-19 vaccine creates recurring infections, thus the potential for high rates of morbidities and mortalities.

-There is a slow increase in vaccine acceptance in the community through engagement aims to address hesitancy in a vaccine by countering mis- and disinformation with messages guided by science and fact-based public health literature.
-Building trust and confidence in combating hesitancy could only be achieved when you empower communities and health workers to provide available, trusted, and credible information that communities are more receptive to listening or readings.
+An increase in vaccine acceptance in the community aims to address hesitancy by countering mis- and disinformation with messages guided by science and fact-based public health literature.
+Building trust and confidence in combating hesitancy could only be achieved when you empower communities and health workers.
+Through their availability to provide trusted, and credible information and resources that the communities are more receptive to viewing, listening or reading.

-Our desire in CMRH is to devote and commit to vaccination education and campaign to a whole community providing life-saving work for, by and with the multicultural communities.
-The most crucial part is that the Victorian Government should put forward a robust public health response strategy to educate and campaign for the vulnerable and isolated communities to build trust and confidence in undertaking the COVID-19 vaccine.
+Our desire at CMRH is to devote and commit to vaccination education and campaigning to a whole community providing life-saving work for, by and with the multicultural communities.
+It is crucial that the Victorian Government should put forward a robust public health response strategy for the vulnerable and isolated communities to build trust and confidence in undertaking the COVID-19 vaccine.